NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 **files_vert:** This is for CMAQ only.
 If you want to calculate vertical info, please provide location of ``*.metcro3d.ncf`` files here.
+Shell variables prefixed with the $ symbol, such as $HOME, will be expanded.

 **files_surf:** This is for CMAQ only.
 If you want to calculate vertical info, please provide location of ``*.metcro2d.ncf`` files here.
+Shell variables prefixed with the $ symbol, such as $HOME, will be expanded.

 **mod_type:** The model type.
 Options are: 'cmaq', 'wrfchem', 'rrfs', 'gsdchem'.
 If you specify another name, MELODIES MONET will try to read in the data using